Dynamical Programming for off-the-grid dynamic Inverse Problems: Numerical results

-Numerically we re-parametrise the mass to $\tilde\h_j \eqdef \sqrt{\h_j}$ for each $j$ so that $\step_j$ is a $C^1$ function of $\tilde\h_j$.
-Note that this only effects the sliding step of the Frank-Wolfe algorithm, the remaining steps are unchanged.

 Again, we run the uniform-mesh algorithms to convergence but now the random-mesh is only run for 100 or 1,000 iterations for phantoms 1 and 2 respectively.
-The reconstructions are shown in Figure~\ref{fig: unbalanced reconstructions} with corresponding convergence plots in Figure~\ref{fig: unbalanced convergence}.
+The reconstructions are shown in Figure~\Rref{fig: unbalanced reconstructions} with corresponding convergence plots in Figure~\Rref{fig: unbalanced convergence}.